OleMissCSCI554/Band-Base/README.md

 ### Contributors

-* Zhao, Xiaowei
+* Becker, Michelle

 ## A user’s event management page (needed)

 ### Scheme

 * An owner of a band can create and delete an event.
-* The page also displays all events created by the user.
+* The page also displays the newest events.

 ### Slides and PHP files